This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-• In a large mixing bowl, combine eggs, heavy cream, garlic powder, salt, pepper, sour cream, dijon mustard, and remaining half of the cayenne pepper.
+• In a large mixing bowl, combine eggs, heavy cream, garlic powder, salt, pepper, sour cream, Dijon mustard, and remaining half of the cayenne pepper.
 Whisk well until thoroughly combined and smooth.

 • Spray the inside of the slow cooker with a non-stick cooking spray, such as canola oil.